UK income tax rates 2024/25: maximise your allowance

-Income tax receipts as a proportion of GDP are at their highest level since the 1980s, and with an estimated 250,000 more taxpayers being forced into the 45% income tax band in 2023/24, this level is expected to rise further.
+Income tax receipts as a proportion of GDP are at their highest level since the 1980s, and with an estimated 400,000 more taxpayers being forced into the 40% income tax band in 2024/25, this level is expected to rise further.
+The Office for Budget Responsibility (OBR) predicts that seven million people will pay higher-rate tax in 2025-26, representing 2.5 million more taxpayers than if income tax thresholds had never been frozen.

-As a result, understanding income tax rates and how to minimise your exposure to them in 2023/24 and beyond - for high earners especially - can prove particularly beneficial.
+As a result, understanding income tax rates and how to minimise your exposure to them in 2024/25 and beyond – for high earners especially – can prove particularly beneficial.
+It is also wise to consider all available tax planning tools, including options that safeguard both your taxable dividend income and other sources of earnings.

 Income Tax Bands in England, Wales and Northern Ireland